andersrex/BDrawer/README.md

 ## BDrawer

-A drawer with 1:1 touch written in CoffeeScript.
+A hardware accelerated CSS3 drawer with 1:1 touch, written in CoffeeScript.

 - Library agnostic
 - Hardware accelerated